 A Time for Distance

-Do you need reading material while in quarantine?
+Do you need reading material while social distancing?
 If so, The Next Decade: 5 Ways to Make 2020 Pop may offer hope during this challenging time.
 How has social distancing changed your daily routine?
 Do you practice social distancing in a way that is not listed above?
 Comment in the section below.
 And, don’t forget to observe the six feet rule!